Victorian Railways wooden bogie passenger carriages

 This page outlines the history and evolution of Victorian Railways (Australia) bogie passenger carriages, constructed with steel underframes and timber bodies up to 59 ft 9 in long, as well as a few other carriages from the era.

 A total of 640 locomotive-hauled, wooden-bodied, bogie carriages were constructed between 1874 and 1903, mostly to variants of the basic design.
 All carriages were designed to fit within the Victorian Railways' loading gauge, and to run on rails spaced 5 ft 3 in apart.
 All were fitted with buffers or, later, buffing plates, and all couplings were of the screw type.

 In March 1903, the Victorian government announced that a Canadian, Thomas Tait, had been appointed as the new Chairman of Commissioners of the Victorian Railways.
 He immediately set out to introduce a new type of passenger carriage, inspired by the latest trends overseas.
 They would later be designated E type carriages, with the first being put into service in late 1906.

 Liveries

 All carriages began with the then-standard dark maroon livery over a black underframe, with yellow pin-striping and details.
 During and after World War I, the detailing was abolished and they were painted plain red, with white text on black rectangles for running information, such as class and identity.

 1954 saw a change to a much brighter red livery.
-Not many cars survived to the 1972 change of class designation from from "Second" to "Economy".
+Not many cars survived to the 1972 change of class designation from "Second" to "Economy".